xushangning/usc-mscs/CSCI 530/exams/midterm.md

     2. A public facing LAUSD website that is just set up may lack TLS.
 When a teacher or an administrator logs into the website on public Wi-Fi network and is observed by the adversary, they may be able eavesdrop on the connection and steal the credentials.
 With credentials, they can scout for information on the website used for phishing attacks.
     3. Due to misconfiguration on the firewall, an unguarded internal computer is exposed to the internet that should have been limited to internal network.
 The adversary found the computer by scanning the LAUSD’s IP rang, use the computer to hop into the internal network and install the ransomware on the computer.
 2. Policy and access control
-    1. The Bell-Lapadula model should be applied, and data should have different security classification.
-For example, credentials and policy enforcement mechanisms like firewalls should be kept top secret.
-Few people will have the ability to read or write these data.
-Other data like internal meetings should have the second-highest security classification.
-Finally, data like PR releases and promotional brochures should be kept unclassified.
-Data with different classification should be compartmented to prevent complete compromise and ransom attempt.
+    1. Least privilege
+    2. Role-based access models
-    2. The Biba model should also be implemented here to safeguard the integrity of computer systems.
+    3. The Biba model should also be implemented here to safeguard the integrity of computer systems.
 Data produced by different computer systems should have different integrity levels.
 For example, data stored and produced by public-facing servers and LAUSD-issued laptops should have the lowest integrity level.
 Systems with higher integrity levels should only be able to write to, but not read from public-facing servers.
 Systems in the internal network should have a higher integrity level and systems directly managed by the incident response team should have the highest integrity level.
 In this way, if only the
 3. Authentication
     1. A federated identity solution like Shibboleth should be deployed across LAUSD to enable single sign-on for computer systems to reduce the possibility of a breach in a weak credential management system.
     2. Multi-factor authentication should be enabled across all users.
 Students, parents and even teachers may only need SMS-based or Duo-based authentication on their phone.
 District and school administrators should carry physical devices like Yubikeys for enhanced security.